 CANADIAN SCREEN AWARDS QUALIFYING FESTIVAL

-In addition to offering screenings of well renowned films, we are passionate about discovering and supporting the hidden gems and emerging filmmakers.
+In addition to offering screenings of acclaimed films, we are passionate about discovering and supporting the hidden gems and emerging filmmakers.

 The festival takes place over nine days at the beginning of November in a variety of venues throughout downtown Guelph.
-Venues range in size from 50-300 seats, with most being around 50-120 seats and include a variety of community locations from galleries, museums, and performance centres to coffee shops, churches to art studios, and a 200 seat theatre on campus.
+Venues range in size from 50-200 seats, with most being around 50-120 seats and include a variety of community locations from galleries, museums, and performance centres to coffee shops, churches, and art studios.

 Canadian Screen Awards Qualifying Festival.
 A screening fee will be provided to each documentary selected for screening at the Guelph Film Festival.